pelkmanslab/iBRAINShared/iBRAIN/CheckInputImage/README.md

 ## File dependencies

 ##### all functions
-Presence of TIFF folder in project folder
+Presence of /TIFF folder in project folder ideally containing .tiff files.
-Renaming of NIKON images if NIKON directory present in project folder, this NIKON folder must contain *.stk and *.nd files.
+Renaming of NIKON images if /NIKON directory present in project folder, this NIKON folder must contain *.stk and *.nd files.

 ##### rename_nikon.sh
 presence of the ./NIKON/CheckNikonImageSet.complete